GSemikozov/crionet/README.md

 React + TypeScript + Vite template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+`geocoding-api.open-meteo.com` is in use to get and display weather info

 ## Current architecture principles

 1. components for presentation without logic